NL33/electron-git/z-plans/z-later-next.md

           --when hit share, see checkboxes next to each doc, blank by default. have to check the boxes to share them. one big concern is showing email addresses.
 To address, there should be a way of removing email addresses: https://meta.discourse.org/t/is-there-any-way-i-can-automatically-censor-email-addresses-on-posts/25407/17

+previous thinking on this:
+- when want to share your work, you select which docs you want to share
+    - potentially there is a folder you mark as what you want to share.
+    - you hit share, and it creates a discourse topic for each document you are sharing
+        - when you hit share again, the app uses git to see which docs have changed, and then, for those topics, updates them with the update text.

+- you can mark the topic as private or not.
+    - if private, creates a private group on discourse for your project.
+You could invite other users to view (they would have to have accounts)

 # project description

 right now, it creates a new doc for project description.
 Now, improve how it shows on discourse: